rakshith077-bn/Rakshith-B-N-/README.md

 Data Analytics and a peculiar hobby of identifying and solving problems using the power of Data 🧠

 ### Some introduction ⁛
 A Tech enthusiast.
-Data Analytics
+Data Analytics.
 Python

 ### Some oppertunities I got 🎉
 GCP Facilitator 2021
-GDSC KSSEM Core Team Community 2020
+GDSC KSSEM Core Team 2020
-GDSC KSSEM Core Team Community 2021
+GDSC KSSEM Core Team 2021

 ### Some blogs written 🔅
 The Google Data Analytics course take - https://medium.com/@rakshithbn/the-google-data-analytics-course-foundations-data-data-data-everywhere-24881153523b